kanboard/kanboard/doc/plugin-registration.markdown

 - `getPluginHomepage()`: Should return plugin Homepage (link)
 - `setContentSecurityPolicy(array $rules)`: Override default HTTP CSP rules

-Your plugin registration class also inherit from `Kanboard\Core\Base`, that means you can access to all classes and methods of Kanboard easily.
+Your plugin registration class can also inherit from Kanboard\Core\Base, that way you can access all classes and methods of Kanboard easily.

 This example will fetch the user #123: